forio/forio-cli/readme.md

     Watch dir for changes and upload to a simulation hosted on Simulate

 Skipping `local_dir` in the mapping defaults to current working directory.
 Skipping `sim_author` defaults to using your account.

 This command may crash on OS X when uploading a large number of files simultaneously.
 This can be fixed by running this command in your terminal, or putting it in your `~/.bash_profile` file:

+    ulimit -n 10000

+### `F deploye` - Deploy to Epicenter

+    Usage: F deploye <mapping> [options]

+    mapping     <local_dir>:<account_id>/<project_id>

+    Options:
+       -c, --config_file   Path to config file  [~/../../confige.json] -d, --domain        Domain Epicenter is hosted on  [api.forio.com]

+    Deploy files to a simulation hosted on Epicenter

+This will ask for a confirmation before deploying, and also make sure the path you're deploying to exists.

+Skipping `local_dir` in the mapping defaults to current working directory.
+Skipping `account_id` defaults to using your account.

+### `F synce` - Sync to Epicenter

+    Usage: F synce <mapping> [options]

+    mapping     <local_dir>:<account_id>/<project_id>

+    Options:
+       -c, --config_file   Path to config file  [~/../../confige.json] -i, --ignore        Regex with pattern of files to ignore for sync -d, --domain        Domain Epicenter is hosted on  [api.forio.com]

+    Watch dir for changes and upload to a simulation hosted on Epicenter

+Skipping `local_dir` in the mapping defaults to current working directory.
+Skipping `account_id` defaults to using your account.

+This command may crash on OS X when uploading a large number of files simultaneously.
+This can be fixed by running this command in your terminal, or putting it in your `~/.bash_profile` file: